Irrlan History, Family Crest & Coats of Arms

 Irrlan Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Irrlan has been spelled Ireland, Ierland and others.

 Early Notables of the Irrlan family (pre 1700)

-, executed for participating in the alleged but fabricated...
-Another 30 words (2 lines of text) are included under the topic Early Irrlan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) are included under the topic Early Irrlan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Irrlan family to Ireland

 Some of the Irrlan family moved to Ireland, but this topic is not covered in this excerpt.